Ballysaggartmore Towers: Legacy

 Controversy surrounds Arthur Keily-Ussher.
 He has been accused of being a harsh landlord and evicting tenants who were unable to pay their rents during the Great Famine (1845-1849) and an attempt was made on his life during the period.

 Post Keily-Ussher

 Keily-Ussher died c.1862 and the estate was sold by a liquidator.
 The house, gardens and some of the lands were purchased by the Woodroofe family and these were later owned by a family named Anson.
 The house was destroyed by arson attack during the Civil War period and the ruined stone fabric was removed in the mid 20th century.
 One of the lodges was still in use as a private residence in the 1970s.

 Modern era

 The lodges are un-roofed but extant and are surrounded by forested land.
 A walking trail encompassing them has been developed, and there is a picnic and parking area nearby.
+As of May 2026 the towers remain intact and popular for walkers.